Along the Gorse Lined Track, Machrie Moor, Isle of Arran

-Having grown up in an artistic family in the thriving art colony of St Ives, Cornwall, drawing and painting has always been a part of my life and a way of connecting with the surrounding landscape.
-Taught by my grandfather, father and uncle, my earliest memories involve a pad and paint.
-A move from the rugged beauty of the Cornish coast to the diverse landscape of New Zealand in my twenties, helped me focus my work and on my return to St Ives in 2001, I set up my studio and began painting full time.
+Growing up in an artistic family in St Ives in Cornwall, painting has always been a part of my life.
+Taught by my grandfather, father and uncle, my earliest memories involve a sketchbook and pencil, canvas and palette knife, sat along the cliffs of the West Penwith peninsula.
+A move from Cornwall to New Zealand in my late twenties brought fresh inspiration and a new focus and on my return to St Ives some years later, I set up my studio and began painting full time.

 Having worked on the Isle of Arran for a number of years, moving here permanently in 2020 saw a shift in my work.
 The pieces I am producing now are melding of my early abstract work and later figurative work.
 The ink is built up in washes and worked back in to many times.
 The end results are studies looser in style and less figurative but with a greater sense of texture and depth.